gridofpoints/trec-jasist2017/README.md

 ## Content

 Content of the directories:
-- **matlab**: the Matlab code for running the analyses and reproducing the experiments from the Grid of Points contained in the `data` directory.
+- **code**: the Matlab code for running the analyses and reproducing the experiments from the Grid of Points contained in the `data` directory.
 It requires the [MATTERS library](http://matters.dei.unipd.it/).
 - **data**: the Grid of Points for the following Adhoc collections:  TREC 7 (`AH_MONO_EN_TREC1998` directory), TREC 8 (`AH_MONO_EN_TREC1999` directory), TREC 9 (`AH_MONO_EN_TREC2000` directory), TREC 10 (`AH_MONO_EN_TREC2001` directory).
 Each directory contains a `.mat` file for each of the following evaluation measures: AP, P@10, nDCG@20, ERR@20, and RBP.
 Files have to be opened with the `serload` command of the [MATTERS library](http://matters.dei.unipd.it/).
-- **script**: it contains the shell scripts to index the TREC collections, create the Terrier configuration files, and produce the run files that constitute the various Grid of Points.

 ## Reference